Su-25SM FROGFOOT Grach (Rook)

 The Su-25SM is a Mid-life refurbishing program for the original Su-25.
 Many of the old components are kept.
 The old engines are not replaced.
 The double barrel 30mm Cannon is left in the nose, which says that there are few improvements in this area.
 The Laser targeting system is replaced with a modernized version with a limited video camera channel, no Zoom or Night Vision Video features like those in the Su-39's Kair Fire Control based system.
 The old style Reflector Sight(with Telescopic Bomb Sight) is replaced with an LCD screen and an Electronic Heads Up Display.
 Of course, these features were standard on the late production Su-25T.

 The first Su-25SM aircraft was upgraded in 1999.
 At least 2-3 were upgraded up to 2005, when 6 more aircraft were upgraded.
 But the problem is the original Su-25 was made in Tbilisi, Georgia.
 That factory is now out of Russia's control.
 The Aviation Repair Plant #121 doing the Su-25SM upgrades in Russia has less than 2,000 Sq. meters of factory floor space, and is actually just a Hangar with a Machine shop.
 It would be difficult for this facility to upgrade all 200 active Su-25 aircraft within a sensible period of time [that is, years not decades].
-So Russia will have to either have to scrap many of them without replacement, or use the Ulan-Ude Aviation Plant to build new Su-39 aircraft.
+So Russia might have to either have to scrap many of them without replacement, or use the Ulan-Ude Aviation Plant to build new Su-39 aircraft.

 |Join the GlobalSecurity.org mailing list|